Kxnrl/modsharp-public/docfx/docs/en-us/examples/command-manager.md

-# Entity Hook Manager
+# Command Manager

-本教程将演示如何使用CommandManager扩展。
+This tutorial demonstrates how to use the CommandManager extension.

 [!code-csharp[CommandManagerExample.cs](../../codes/command-manager.cs)]